The term “alpha male” has gotten a bad rap in recent years.

-Alpha Male Traits and Beta Male Traits: A Primer on What Separates the Alphas from the Betas
+A Primer on Alpha Male Traits and What Separates them from the Betas

 To understand how to be an alpha male and develop an alpha male personality and mindset, we must go beyond the esoteric and enter into the practical.

-Beyond the philosophical, what does it actually look like to be an alpha male?
+Beyond the philosophical, what does it look like to an alpha male?

-What is the difference between an alpha male and a beta male in day-to-day interactions?
+In day-to-day interactions, what is the difference between a true alpha male and a beta male?

-After years of studying masculinity and personal development, I’ve discovered that there are nine core traits that separate the alphas from the betas and, in this section, I’m going to break them down and illustrate them to help you understand exactly what it means to be an alpha male.
+After years of studying social hierarchy, masculinity and personal development, I’ve discovered that nine core traits separate the alphas from the betas.
+In this section, I will break them down and illustrate them to help you understand exactly what it means to be an alpha male.

-One of the key delineators between alpha and beta males is that alphas are assertive and betas are passive.
+One key delineation between alpha and beta males is that alphas are assertive, and betas are passive.

 An alpha male knows what he wants out of himself and life and is willing to do whatever it takes to get it.
 He speaks his mind, owns his desires without shame or guilt, sets clear boundaries and speaks up when they are crossed.

-In the same situation described above, a beta male wouldn’t even make it to the first step.
+A beta male wouldn’t even make it to the first step in the same situation described above.
 Instead of confronting his wife about her irresponsible spending habits, he would passively jab at her throughout the day, allowing his resentment and frustration to boil.

-Eventually, he would either explode, blindsiding his partner and taking all of his rage out in a single profanity-laden tirade.
-Or he would simply endure.
-Allowing his wife to unwittingly bleed them to the brink of destitution.
+Eventually, he would either explode, blindsiding his partner and taking all of his rages out in a single profanity-laden tirade.
+Or he would endure.
+Allowing his wife to bleed them to the brink of destitution unwittingly.